 The importance of accounting for calibration errors in the estimator is apparent in the difference between the dashed and solid curves, where doing so improves $\bar\rho$ for $\varc \gtrsim 10^{-6}$, with $\Delta \bar\rho \approx 0.1-0.2$ at current levels of calibration.
 This improvement is roughly comparable to the improvement seen from binning in redshift.

-When we use the observed, unsmoothed galaxy-galaxy power in the estimator (that is, $\tilde\Cl$, power spectra extracted from map realizations rather than computed analytically), we find that $\bar\rho$ converges to the same value as the $\Rtrue$ case when calibration errors are very large, but is greatly reduced from $\bar\rho$ found using either $\Rtrue$ or $\Rfid$ when calibration errors are are small ($\varc \ll 10^{-5}$).
+Though for clarity we do not include this case in the Figure, we additionally studied the effect of using the observed, unsmoothed galaxy-galaxy power in the estimator (that is, $\tilde\Cl$, power spectra extracted from map realizations rather than computed analytically).
+We find that in this case $\bar\rho$ converges to the same value as the $\Rtrue$ case when calibration errors are very large, but is greatly reduced from $\bar\rho$ found using either $\Rtrue$ or $\Rfid$ when calibration errors are small ($\varc \ll 10^{-5}$).
 For example, for a single input map in the limit of no calibration errors, quality reduces from $\bar{\rho}=0.93$ to $0.83$ when we switch to using observed $\tilde\Cl$'s.
 If we also use the observed (unsmoothed) \textit{cross}-correlation between the LSS map and the CMB for the galaxy-ISW term in the estimator, reconstruction quality is further degraded to $\bar{\rho}=0.74$ in the absence of calibration errors.
 This is because primary CMB anisotropies are large compared to ISW contributions, causing the measured galaxy-CMB correlation to receive relatively large noise contributions from chance correlations between LSS maps and the primordial CMB.

 Given the significant improvement in reconstruction that binning provides, from here forward we adopt the configuration with six tomographic bins as our fiducial Euclid-like survey.